ronyaguilar09/SKRT/README.md

 ```
 # The SKRT Compiler
 ## Abstract Syntax Tree Examples
-The SKRT Compiler reads a SKRT prohram from a .skrt file and allows for 3 output options.
-The first option is "-a" which displays the abstarct syntax tree for the .skrt file and then stops.
+The SKRT Compiler reads a SKRT program from a .skrt file and allows for 3 output options.
+The first option is "-a" which displays the abstract syntax tree for the .skrt file and then stops.
 The second option is "-i" which generates and shows the decorated abstract syntax tree and then stops.
-Finally, the third option is "-o" which turns on the optimizations we have implemeneted.
+Finally, the third option is "-o" which turns on the optimizations we have implemented.
 Below is an example program named sampleSKRTCode.txt:
 ```
 def add x y => {